Index Statistics

-The statistics are mainly based on groups of index elements of the same value.
-In a primary key, every index is unique, so every group size is one.
-In a non-unique index, you may have multiple keys with the same value.
-A worst-case example would be having large groups with the same value, for example an index on a boolean field.
+The statistics primarily focus on groups of index elements with identical values.
+In a primary key, each index is unique, resulting in a group size of one.
+In a non-unique index, multiple keys may share the same value.
+The worst-case scenario involves large groups with identical values, such as an index on a boolean field.

 MariaDB makes heavy use of the average group size statistic.
 For example, if there are 100 rows, and twenty groups with the same index values, the average group size would be five.